addradio/specs/out/specification.md

 ### 100-continue

 The client should ask the server to send a 100-continue reply.
 This allows the server to reject the stream cleanly in case there is any problem.
-Such problems could be e.g. missmatch of credentials or unsupported parameters.
+Such problems could be e.g. mismatch of credentials or unsupported parameters.
 Then the 100-continue reply is requested the server may reply with a 100-continue.
-The client should wait a resonable long time before starting to provide data if no reply has been received yet.
+The client should wait a reasonable long time before starting to provide data if no reply has been received yet.

 The 100-continue reply is requested by adding the following header to the request header: